ms/buildtogether.tech/rights/index.md

 has the force of law.
 Debate about rights should therefore have moved from "what" to "how", but the phrase "in theory" in the previous sentence is doing a lot of work.
-In practice, most societies still treat people unequally and unfairly; the question is, do we acknowledge that and try to fix it, or hope that we will be a beneficiary of that unfairness?
+In practice, most societies still treat people unequally and unfairly; the question is, do we acknowledge that and try to fix it, or ignore it in the hope that we will be a beneficiary of that unfairness?

 <div class="callout" markdown="1">